JWP Consulting GK

 I’m familiar with Caddy.
 I’ve decided to provision Caddy as the “missing link” to kick off SvelteKit’s server side rendering.
 Caddy can forward requests to the backend as well, based on the path matched inside Caddy’s reverse proxy handler.

 The advantage when working with this, is that cross-domain cookies become so much easier.
-All requests are served through the same domain.
-Cookies can be set to samesite=Strict.
+Projectify serves all requests through the same domain.
+With this, Projectify can serve its cookies with the same site policy cookie variable set to samesite=Strict.

 Caddy matches and routes requests (see the Caddyfile) like so: